Lumbar Disc Herniation & Yoga--My Personal Journey

 Things to consider with your yoga practice if you have a lumbar disc herniation, bulge, or inflammation:

-1. Always avoid postures that cause pain.
+1. Always avoid postures that cause sharp or urgent pain.
 This may mean pain in the moment or residual pain, hours or days after.
+Sometimes therapeutic movement can cause discomfort that might be confused as pain.

 4. Strengthen your core, but not with sit-ups and crunches.
 These can be beneficial at times, but what you need in order to heal this injury is overall, functional balanced strengthening in the trunk stabilizer muscles.
 Practice sitting upright, nice and tall, as in a meditation position, without leaning on a chair back.
 Don't let yourself slouch forward.
+As you aim to sit tall, make sure that your front low ribs aren’t blowing forward, moving your spine into extension or backward bend.
 Feel the muscles that have to work just to maintain this awakened, upright position.
 Visualize a string pulling you up from the top of your head, connecting the entire length of your spine.
 Set the timer for 3 minutes and slowly increase your time.
 Practice longer, deeper, slower breaths while you are here.
 This will build a gentle, solid foundation of strength that will be supportive of healing.

 5. Slowly work towards incorporating spinal extension/backward bending poses.
 Earlier I mentioned the s'more marshmallow squishing toward the spinal cord in forward rounding.
 Just the opposite happens in spinal extension, the marshmallow (disc) squishes away from the spinal cord.
 See the image below of a spine in extension.